logicalbakwas/Rust-Ownership-and-Borrowing-Concepts/README.md

 Now, let's go through what we've done in Exercise 2:

-We created a vector of integers called numbers.
+We created a vector of integers called `numbers`.
-We defined a function print_length that takes a reference to a Vec<i32> (denoted by &Vec<i32>).
+We defined a function `print_length` that takes a reference to a Vec<i32> (denoted by &Vec<i32>).
 This means it borrows the vector without taking ownership.
 We called print_length(&numbers), passing a reference to our vector.
 After the function call, we print the vector itself.